-I’m getting on a whole bunch of trains this week.
+You can learn to deal with phobias and fears.
+For example, I’m getting on a whole bunch of trains this week.
 That’s something I couldn’t do a couple of years ago.
-Public transport just wasn’t my thing, and before I knew it I’d developed a full-blown phobia.
+Public transport just wasn’t my thing, and over time I developed a full-blown phobia of trains and other public transport.

 I had what’s called a specific phobia but it was, and is, so much more than that: